One Israeli's journey from ultra-Orthodox settler to peace activist

 “They say to themselves it is about security but it looks very bad,” activist Shabtay Bendet says as he perches on a nearby rocky hill, referring to Israeli officials' reasoning for the segregated highway.

-The road will hasten the growth of Jewish settlements on land Israel seized in the 1967 Middle East War, concludes Bendet, 46, who sports jeans and small silver hoop earrings.
+The road will hasten the growth of Jewish settlements on land Israel seized in the 1967 war with its Arab neighbors, concludes Bendet, 46, who sports jeans and small silver hoop earrings.

 It wasn’t so long ago that he wore a bushy beard and the black garb favored by hardline ultra-Orthodox settlers.
 And in those days, he would most certainly have supported the highway.
 Now he plays cat-and-mouse with aspiring and established settlers for Peace Now, a decades-old group that advocates for a two-state solution.